xtaran/dist-detect/PITCHME.md

   regular expressions which need to be updated regularily and manually.

-* A rudimentary scraper for Debian and Ubuntu package repositories exist.
+* A scraper for Debian, Ubuntu and Raspbian package repositories exist.

-* Written in Perl 5.

-    * First prototype was written in Shell using `echo '' | nc $host 22`. :-)

-    * Perl 6 might be an option, too.

 ---